evmts/tevm-monorepo/packages/errors/docs/classes/CreateCollisionError.md

 # Class: CreateCollisionError

-Represents an error that occurs when a contract creation results in a collision.
+Represents an execution error that occurs when a contract creation results in a collision.

 Create collision errors can occur due to:
 - Attempting to deploy a contract to an address that is already in use.

 To debug a create collision error:
 1. **Review Deployment Logic**: Ensure that the contract address is not already in use.
-2. **Nonces** Check that the nonce of the account used had been incremented
+2. **Nonces** Check that the nonce of the account used had been incremented.
+Remember nonces do not update until a block is mined.
 2. **Use TEVM Tracing**: Utilize TEVM tracing to step through the deployment process and identify the collision.

 ## Example